revault/practical-revault/messages.md

 ## Watchtower

-At least one watchtower is ran by every participant, and at most one wallet is paired with each watchtower.
+At least one watchtower is ran by every stakeholder, and at most one wallet is paired with each watchtower.
 A watchtower needs to be able to sign any revocation transaction before its corresponding wallet signs the unvaulting transaction.

 In addition, a watchtower will by default revault any unvaulting attempt.
 We need a way for a manager to signal its willingness to spend a vault, and for the watchtower to ACK or NACK it (cheaper and less onchain footprint than try-and-be-canceled).
-For this matter we use the synchronisation server.
+For this matter we use the synchronisation server as a proxy between the managers and the watchtowers.

 ### Rough flow

 ```
-  WALLET                      WATCHTOWER
+ STAKEHOLDER's WALLET                      WATCHTOWER
     ||   -- sig emer ------------>   ||  // Here are all sigs for the emergency transaction.
     ||  <--- sig_ack  ---------      ||  // I succesfully re-constructed, checked, and stored this transaction.
     ||   -- sig emer_unvault ---->   ||